 - Herbs & spices – Coriander and bitter orange peel are the common additions in Belgian whites.
 Hoegaarden’s “secret” spice is believed to be grains of paradise.
 This is a good style though for thinking outside the box, so you may wish to throw in some lemon peel, lemongrass, ginger, or chamomile into your witbier depending on your tastes.

 That’s my take on how to brew Witbier.
 Are you a fan of Belgian wits?
 How do you like to brew your own Belgian white?

 David Ackley is a beer writer, brewer, and self-described “craft beer crusader.”
-He holds a General Certificate in Brewing from the Institute of Brewing and Distilling and is founder and editor of the Local Beer Blog.
+He holds a General Certificate in Brewing from the Institute of Brewing and Distilling and is founder of the Local Beer Blog.